Krish-Ideausher/SOW_SnowMelting_Machine/README.md

     - A review of the current system which helps in the firmaware developing of the devices.
     - A project kickoff meeting to discuss and document the complete scope of Snow Melting Machine and the goals and requirements of this project.

-## Device Firmware APIs
+## Device APIs

+* Admin SDK / APIs for Devices Native packages to interact with the devices:-
-* Controlling manual mode
+    - Controlling manual mode
-* Provisioning device wifi
+    - Provisioning device wifi
-* Check if wifi is connected or not
+    - Check if wifi is connected or not
-* Device uptime
+    - Device uptime
-* Set/Get state of Heating mode
+    - Set/Get state of Heating mode
-* Set/Get state of Snowing mode
+    - Set/Get state of Snowing mode
-* Set/Get state of Temp Limit mode
+    - Set/Get state of Temp Limit mode
-* Set/Get state of Ground Limit mode
+    - Set/Get state of Ground Limit mode

 ## Maintenance (if required)